ForgeRock/forgeops/how-tos/production-workflow.md

 can start applying your AM and IDM configurations.
 These are your file-based configurations (FBC).

+### Export your configurations

+After making changes to your single-instance environment, you'll need to export your configurations.
+Be sure to change your context to have the namespace you want to target.
+The `forgeops config` command doesn't honor `-n my_namespace`.

+`kubens my_namespace`
+or
+`kubectl config set-context <context_name> --namespace my_namespace`

+After that, you can run `forgeops config`.

+`forgeops config export idm stage`

+When exporting AM's config, it will run the am-config-upgrader on it.
+You need to provide the release-name so the correct upgrader gets run.

+`forgeops config export --release-name 7.5.1 am stage`

+Alternatively, you can skip the config upgrader if you aren't changing the version of AM.

+`forgeops config export --no-upgrade am stage`

+For more details on exporting config and building images with `forgeops build` see the <a href="https://docs.pingidentity.com/forgeops/2025.2/customize/fr-data.html">official docs</a>.

 ### Build images for an environment

 When you need to build a new application image, you can use `forgeops build`